trusch/deadman-switch/README.md

   * to a cluster that can handle thousands of pings and notifications per second
 * leader election in the cluster, so only one node checks deadlines and triggers notifications
 * notifications are queued, so they can be executed by the whole cluster
-* optionally supply a secret token when configuring your services, so the ping messages can't be easily spoofed.
+* optionally supply a secret token when configuring your services, so the ping messages can't be spoofed easily

 ## Quickstart

-Up and running in less than 5min:
+Up and running in less than 1 minute:
 ```
 # start deadman-switch
 docker run --name deadman-switch -d --rm -p 8080:8080 trusch/deadman-switch:latest